Home > HVAC > Older Home Efficiency: Your Complete Guide

 These professional check-ups are part of our service maintenance programs, which help you catch issues before they become costly breakdowns.
 If your system is older, we can also help you evaluate replacement options to find a modern, high-efficiency unit that fits your home and budget.

-Seal Air Leaks and Improve Your Insulation
+Your First Fix: Sealing Air Leaks and Improving Insulation

 Before you even think about upgrading your AC unit, let’s talk about the envelope of your home.
 Think of your house like a thermos: you want to keep the cool stuff in and the hot stuff out.
 In older homes, years of settling and wear can create tiny cracks and gaps that let precious cool air escape and humid summer heat creep in.
 Sealing these air leaks and ensuring you have proper insulation is one of the most effective ways to improve your AC’s efficiency.
 When your air conditioner doesn’t have to fight a constant invasion of warm air, it runs less, saves you money, and keeps you more comfortable.
 It’s a foundational step that makes every other efficiency effort more effective.